Hessequa Local Municipality: Geography

 The municipality covers an area of 5733 km2 between the Langeberg mountains and the Indian Ocean, stretching from the Breede River in the west to the Gourits River in the east.
 It abuts on the Swellendam Municipality to the west, the Kannaland Municipality to the north, the Oudtshoorn Municipality to the northeast, and the Mossel Bay Municipality to the east.

-According to the 2011 census the municipality has a population of 52,642 people in 15,873 households.
-Of this population, 68.5% describe themselves as "Coloured", 23.2% as "White", and 7.4% as "Black African".
-The first language of 92.4% of the population is Afrikaans, while 3.6% speak English and 2.1% speak Xhosa.

-The largest town in the municipality is Riversdale, which as of 2011 has a population of 16,176.
-Riversdale, which is the location of the municipal headquarters, is located on the Vet River close to the foothills of the Langeberg.
-Heidelberg (pop.
-8,259) and Slangrivier (pop.
-3,011) are to the west of Riversdale, while Albertinia (pop.
-6,372) is to the east.
-Stilbaai (pop.
-3,514) is on the coast south of Riversdale at the mouth of the Vet River, with Jongensfontein (pop.
-355) and Melkhoutfontein (pop.
-2,533) nearby.
-Witsand (pop.
-321) is on the western edge of the municipality at the mouth of the Breede River, while Gouritsmond (pop.
-515) is on the eastern edge at the mouth of the Gourits River.
+The largest town in the municipality is Riversdale, which had a population of 16,176 in 2011.
+It’s also where the municipal headquarters are located.
+Riversdale sits on the Vet River near the foothills of the Langeberg.
+To the west are Heidelberg (8,259) and Slangrivier (3,011), while Albertinia (6,372) lies to the east.
+Stilbaai (3,514) is on the coast south of Riversdale, at the mouth of the Vet River, with the smaller communities of Jongensfontein (355) and Melkhoutfontein (2,533) nearby.
+Vermaaklikheid (365), a small rural village known for its natural surroundings, is located south of Riversdale along the Duiwenhoks River.
+On the edges of the municipality, Witsand (321) sits at the mouth of the Breede River in the west, and Gouritsmond (515) lies at the mouth of the Gourits River in the east.